docupike/docs/docs/user/basics/menubar.md

 The finder lets you select from your collections, that display all objects, that you defined in your collection.
 The locations show all documented location objects and objects that are assigned to a location.
-Network shows all networks and the usage of their ipv4 and ipv6 adresses.
+Network shows all networks and the usage of their IPv4 and IPv6 addresses.

 ## Reports